Tailor-made Antibodies

 This antibody is a chimeric antibody based on the well known monoclonal mouse antibody clone 3A2.
 The constant regions of the heavy and light chains have been replaced with chicken specific sequences.
 Therefore, the antibody can be used with standard anti-chicken secondary reagents.
 The antibody has been expressed in mammalian cells.

-ICC: Methanol or methanol-acetone fixation is also possible.
+ICC: Methanol or methanol-acetone fixation is possible.

 Data sheet 302_209.pdf